microsoftgraph/msgraph-sample-react-native/tutorial/05-add-ms-graph.md

     > - The `select` function limits the fields returned for each events to just those the app will actually use.
     > - The `orderby` function sorts the results by the date and time they were created, with the most recent item being first.

-1. Open the **GraphTutorial/views/CalendarScreen.js** and replace its entire contents with the following code.
+1. Open the **GraphTutorial/views/CalendarScreen.tsx** and replace its entire contents with the following code.

-    ```JSX
+    ```TSX
     import React from 'react';
     import {
       ActivityIndicator,
+      Alert,
       FlatList,
       Modal,
       ScrollView,